IsFilimonov/LearningPath/README.md

 This repository contains my learning pathway from 2021.
+I thought it would be helpful to keep notes in one place.
 I try to keep notes in a convenient form for me and for you.
 If you find them useful, give them a star and enjoy.

+Notes:
+- For best notebook rendering than standard GitHub, you may go to the [NbViewer](https://nbviewer.jupyter.org/).
+- I have to [convert](https://pdf2png.com/) PDF lectures to PNG, because Markdown can't handle PDFs.